rkyzk/ecopost/README.md

 After correction the html validation shows no errors.

-## Checking Performance and Accessibility using Google Chrome Developers' Tools
+## Checking Performance and Accessibility

 I checked the performance and accessibility of all pages using Lighthouse.
 All aspects turned out to be above 90%, except 82% mark for accessibility of "Detail Page."